tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% tip %}}

 If your environment's `dockerfile` is hosted on Dockerhub you don't need to manually build it as explained in Step 2 of this building block.
-Instead, you could just run its associated docker-compose as shown above and Docker will take care of the rest automatically, pulling the image from Dockerhub, building it, and finally executing the instructions included in the docker-compose itself.
+Instead, you could just run its associated docker-compose file as shown above and Docker will take care of the rest automatically, pulling the image from Dockerhub, building it, and finally executing the instructions included in the docker-compose itself.

 {{% /tip %}}